blasian01/blasian01/README.md

 ---

-### 🚀 Nonhuman: My Startup Venture
+### 🚀 Fortaify: My Startup Venture

-As the founder of Nonhuman, I'm at the forefront of revolutionizing how we interact with AI and machine learning.
-Nonhuman isn't just a company; it's a catalyst for change, driving innovation in the realm of AI-assisted content creation.
+As the founder of Fortaify, I'm at the forefront of revolutionizing how we interact with AI and machine learning.
+Fortaify isn't just a company; it's a catalyst for change, driving innovation in the realm of AI-assisted content creation.
 Stay tuned for groundbreaking developments!

 ### 🧰 Favorite Languages